 Freedom to develop the service

-Becoming a Trust will give staff freedom to develop and improve services.
-This will benefit the local community and visitors.
+Becoming a Trust gives staff the freedom to develop and improve services.
+This benefits the local community and visitors.

-The Trust will have more freedom to develop digital services matching the needs of all visitors and residents.
+The Trust now has more freedom to develop digital services that match the needs of all visitors and residents.
 This opens up the collections for everyone to experience and enjoy.